Invite friends and family to read the obituary and add memories.

-Throughout his life, Edward was known for his cheerful demeanor and his willingness to help those around him.
+Throughout his life, Ed was known for his cheerful demeanor and his willingness to help those around him.
 He had an infectious smile that brought joy to many, and he lived life to its fullest.

-Edward had numerous hobbies and interests that brought him happiness.
+Ed had numerous hobbies and interests that brought him happiness.
 He enjoyed bowling, traveling in his motorhome, and cheering on his favorite NASCAR and football teams.
 He was an active member of several organizations, including AMVETS 444 in Fairborn, the American Legion, the VFW in Enon and New Carlisle, as well as the Forty Et Eight, Moose, and Eagles.

-Edward Wayne Panzer Sr. will be remembered fondly for his unwavering spirit, dedication to family, and the joy he brought to everyone who knew him.
+Ed will be remembered fondly for his unwavering spirit, dedication to family and friends, and the joy he brought to everyone who knew him.
 His remarkable life and legacy will continue to inspire those who follow in his footsteps.

-Visits: 17
+Visits: 323

 This site is protected by reCAPTCHA and the